laravel/serializable-closure/README.md

 * Anonymous classes cannot be created within closures.
 * Attributes cannot be used within closures.
-* erializing closures on REPL environments like Laravel Tinker is not supported.
+* Serializing closures on REPL environments like Laravel Tinker is not supported.
 * Serializing closures that reference objects with readonly properties is not supported.

 ## Contributing